 - Established in 2016

 - Formed by the Snake and Clearwater rivers, the Lewis-Clark Valley AVA consists of canyon side and bench lands and 85,238 acres lie in Washington while 220,332 acres lie in Idaho.
+There are currently 9 acres under vine in Washington.

 - About 72% of the Lewis-Clark Valley AVA is located in Idaho, the rest in Washington.